-According to the Floodplain Development Manual (Appendix L), the first step and primary influence on flood hazard is based on the depth and velocity of floodwaters - otherwise known as "provisional hydraulic flood hazard".
+According to the Floodplain Development Manual (Appendix L), the first step and primary influence on flood hazard can be based on the depth and velocity of floodwaters.
 This essentially measures the amount of energy associated with a location for a given flood.